 Required by Legislation: Not required under Schedule 2, Part 2, Clause 5(2) of the Planning and Development (Local Planning Schemes) Regulations 2015.
-Required by City of Vincent Policy: Not required under Appendix 2, Item 10 in Policy No. 4.1.5 - Community Consultation.
+Not required under Appendix 2, Item 10 in Policy No. 4.1.5 - Community Consultation.

 - Planning and Development (Local Planning Schemes) Regulations 2015; and - Policy No. 7.5.11 Exercise of Discretion for Development Variations.